Tejashwini-Javejar/orn-ai-devops-assessment/EKS-Kubernetes/README.md

 ## ConfigMap and Secrets

-ConfigMap- stores non-sensitive configuration data in a plane text.
+ConfigMap- stores non-sensitive configuration data in a plane text.<br>
 Secrets- Stores sensitive info such as token keys, passwords, API keys. and also kubernet supports encryption at rest, because secrets are base-64 encoded.
 Data can be encrypted at rest before getting saved in etcd.

-## Ingress
+## Ingress<br>

 Ingess is a kubernet API object it defines rules for routing external traffic to the internal services.
-It acts as a traffic router-deciding which service should handle which request based on the URL, Hostname and domain name.
+It acts as a traffic router-deciding which service should handle which request based on the URL, Hostname and domain name.<br>
 It uses ingress controller --It does the actual implemenattaion.
-It listens to the ingress rules and manage the routing
+It listens to the ingress rules and manage the routing<br>

-## Deployment Process
+## Deployment Process<br>

 I deployed Docker container images into Kubernetes using Deployment manifests.<br>
 The Kubernetes Deployment manages the application pods and ensures the required number of replicas are running.<br>
 I used Services and Ingress to expose the application and configure traffic routing.<br>

-## Kubernetes Troubleshooting Experience
+# Kubernetes Troubleshooting Experience<br>

-1. Pod Memory Leak Issue in Shared Kubernetes Cluster<br>
+## Pod Memory Leak Issue in a Shared Kubernetes Cluster<br>

-When I joined the organization, the Kubernetes cluster was shared between multiple development teams.One of the application pods started consuming excessive memory, which affected the overall cluster resource availability.<br>
+When I joined the organization, we had a Kubernetes cluster that was shared by multiple development teams.
+One day, an application pod started using a very high amount of memory, which affected the available resources in the cluster.<br>

---Issue<br>

-A pod from one application was continuously increasing memory usage and consuming more cluster resources than expected.Since multiple teams were using the same cluster, uncontrolled resource usage from one application could impact other workloads.<br>
+Because multiple teams were using the same cluster, one application's excessive resource usage could impact other applications.
+I needed to identify the issue and make sure it would not happen again.<br>

---Investigation<br>
+## Issue<br>

+One application pod was continuously increasing its memory usage.
+Over time, it started consuming more resources than expected and created pressure on the Kubernetes cluster.<br>

+This could have affected other teams applications by reducing the available CPU and memory resources.<br>

+## Investigation<br>

-I analyzed the resource usage using Kubernetes commands:<br>
+I started troubleshooting by checking the resource usage of all running pods using:<br>

 kubectl top pods<br>

-This helped identify pods consuming higher memory.<br>
+This helped me identify which pods were using more memory and CPU.<br>

-I also checked pod details and events:<br>
+After identifying the pod, I checked pod events details using:<br>

 kubectl describe pod <pod-name><br>

-and reviewed application logs:<br>
+This helped me understand the pod status, events, and resource-related issues.<br>

+I also checked the application logs using:<br>

 kubectl logs <pod-name><br>

-Through monitoring and resource analysis, we identified the pod causing excessive memory consumption.<br>

---Solution<br>
+By analyzing the resource usage, pod details, and application logs, I was able to identify the pod that was causing high memory leakage.<br>

+## Solution

-To prevent similar issues in the shared cluster, I implemented Kubernetes resource management:<br>
+To prevent this issue in the future, we implemented Kubernetes resource management.<br>

-Resource Requests and Limits<br>
+### Resource Requests and Limits<br>

-I configured resource limits on pods:<br>
+I added CPU and memory requests and limits to the application pods.<br>

+Example:<br>

 resources:<br>
   requests:<br>
     memory: "256Mi"<br>